 I suspect that the Whispers are not agents of destiny but migrating souls desperate to create a timeline that will bring them into existence.
 That would mean making sure everything happens the same way it did last time.
 Not a single detail can be out of place because every single detail probably played a role, ala “butterfly effect”.
 That would also explain things like resurrecting Barret after the Sephiroth clone skewered him- he’s not allowed to die like that because he didn’t the first time around.

 This begs another question- the last boss fights in the game imply that Sephiroth and the Whispers are working toward the same end.
 The whole theory I just unpacked would also support that.
 However, Sephiroth and Jenova need to shape the neighboring timeline to resemble their own in order to preserve themselves.
-It needs to be the same in almost every way- but it cannot be exactly the same if they are to survive.
-Not surviving was the problem to begin with.
-How different does it have to be though?
-If I’m right, that would be a question that the sequels need to answer.
+If the old timeline is recreated in every detail in the new one, though, both universes might end the same way.

 I originally published this a few years ago but I decided to take it down for reasons of my own.
 Now it’s back :3

 As a Native American, I’ve found it hard to have a straightforward way of identifying as an American.